nicusX/etcd-terraform-ansible-aws-sample/README.md

 You also have to **manually** modify `./ansible/hosts/ec2.ini`, changing `regions = eu-west-1` to the Region you are using.

-## Provision infrastructure with Terraform
+## Provision infrastructure, with Terraform

 Run Terraform commands from `./terraform` subdirectory.